In collaboration with

 BUILDUP

-BIOMEDICAL LAB
+BIOTECH LAB

 12 weeks of real biotech research.
 Built and submitted by high school students, with OMOTEC mentors.